mzazon/awesome-cloud-projects/gcp/development-workflow-automation-firebase-studio-gemini-code-assist/development-workflow-automation-firebase-studio-gemini-code-assist.md

 1. **Create Development Artifact Storage System**:

    Google Cloud Storage provides the foundation for storing development artifacts with versioning and lifecycle management.
-This bucket will serve as the central repository for AI-generated code, templates, and deployment artifacts, enabling automated workflows triggered by file changes.
+This bucket will serve as the central repository for AI-generated code, templates, and deployment artifacts, enabling automated workflows triggered by file changes while maintaining complete audit trails.

    ```bash
    # Create Cloud Storage bucket for development artifacts